m-yamazoe/documentation/saas/configuration_management/chef_agent.rst

 .. note:: enStratus does not set up any cron jobs or run ``chef-client`` in daemon mode.
-   This is a site-specific setting and should be managed in your Chef cookbooks. enStratus is only concerned about the initial bootstrap at this point. enStratus will never initiate a client run outside of this initial bootstrap except when used in Deployments.
+   This is a site-specific setting and should be managed in your Chef cookbooks. enStratus is only concerned about the initial bootstrap at this point. enStratus does not currently initiate any `chef-client` runs outside of this initial bootstrap except when used in Deployments.

 Customizing the bootstrap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~